isabelayepes/PredTomorrowsRain/README.md

 The F1 score is an indicator of accuracy used to compare the classifiers.
 The XGBoost overall did the best of the classifiers.
 I preferred the classifier over the regression because it's more important for me to know whether the next day's rainfall is small, moderate, or extreme.

 For further work, different percentiles could be tried to avoid class imbalance.
 Also, the previous day's rainfall could be added as a prediction variable because from the feature importance chart, the current day's rainfall was of high importance.

-Location:
-South Florida (contains the Everglades area and Lake Okeechobee) NYC and part of Westchester County